 - Formats: JPEG, RAW

 Videography should be similar to its predecessor with video capture up to 4K at 60 fps.
 Slow motion should improve to up to 480 fps at 720p thanks to the Qualcomm Snapdragon 845.
+We don't know how Google will handle the dual camera system in video.
+Whether they give users access to both in video is anyone's guess.

 - Resolution: 720p, 1080p, and 4K